Luteinizing hormone (LH) plays a major role in ovulation. The level of LH increases dramatically as ovulation approaches.

 Studies show that ovulation detection kits are reliable but cannot tell you the exact moment when you will ovulate.
 Although the price of these kits varies between $25 and $50, these kits can help you more accurately predict the day of ovulation.
 They are more likely to be used by women who desire pregnancy, but they also can be used to help avoid pregnancy.

-- When used accurately, this method of natural family planning and periodic abstinence has a pregnancy rate of 2 percent to 3 percent (as long as sexual intercourse is avoided during the fertile period).
+- When used accurately, this method of natural family planning and periodic abstinence may help decrease the risk of an unplanned pregnancy (as long as sexual intercourse is avoided during the fertile period).

 - This method does not interrupt or alter fertility.
 Pregnancy is possible as soon as this method is abandoned.